In the Rehabilitation, Reintegration & Recovery space

 Frequent occurrences of hypomanic and depressive symptoms persisting for a minimum of two years in adults or one year in children and adolescents may indicate Cyclothymic Disorder.

-These symptoms do not meet the criteria for a manic or depressive episode.
-Cyclothymic Disorder may progress to Bipolar I or Bipolar II Disorder if symptoms worsen over time.
+These symptoms do not meet the criteria for a manic or depressive episode, but still cause functional disruption.
+If left untreated, Cyclothymic Disorder may progress to Bipolar I or Bipolar II Disorder, especially in genetically predisposed individuals or those exposed to chronic stress.
+Early bipolar disorder diagnosis and management can help mitigate progression.

 Bipolar Disorder affects individuals in India by disrupting daily life, relationships, and work.
 Despite its common occurrence, many individuals go without treatment, underscoring the importance of raising awareness and improving access to mental health care.